< All blogs

 • ensuring that the processes are producing what was intended.

-• promoting customer focus within the organization.
+• promoting customer focus within the organisation.

 • Making sure that the integrity of the management system is maintained when changes happen.